openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

    :term:`REPODIR`
       The directory in which a local copy of a ``google-repo`` directory is stored when it is synced.

+   :term:`REQUIRED_VERSION`
+      If there are multiple versions of a recipe available, this variable determines which version should be given preference. ``REQUIRED_VERSION`` works in exactly the same manner as :term:`PREFERRED_VERSION`, except that if the specified version is not available then an error message is shown and the build fails immediately.

+      If both ``REQUIRED_VERSION`` and ``PREFERRED_VERSION`` are set for the same recipe, the ``REQUIRED_VERSION`` value applies.

    :term:`RPROVIDES`
       A list of package name aliases that a package also provides.
 These